Sun Tran: Predecessors

+Founding

 The 1950s and 1960s saw a steady decline in riders for Tucson Rapid Transit.
 Even a change in ownership in 1965 to American Transit Corp. (and a name change to Tucson Transit Corp.) and the installation of air conditioners seemed to do little for the failing bus service.
 As a result, in 1969, the City of Tucson acquired TTC, changing the name to the City of Tucson Transit System.

 In 1975, a contest was held to give a new name to the bus system, with Benjamin Rios, a 25-year-old University of Arizona architecture student from Mexico, submitting the winning entry: “Sun Tran.”
 His prize was a $150 portable television.

 Three years later, Sun Tran bought its competition the Old Pueblo Transit Co. and the city had but one bus service for riders.
 The year 1987 saw the opening of the Roy Laos Transit Center at 205 W Irvington Road, and in 1991, the Ronstadt Transit Center opened in downtown.

+Unification

+On January 22, 2009, a regional seamless transit system was unveiled that helps to better unify the various public transit services in and around the Tucson metropolitan area.
+One change was the renaming of several of the services under the "Sun" moniker: the Sun Tran express bus routes become Sun Express; Van Tran (paratransit) becomes Sun Van, circulator routes in outlying areas become Sun Connect, and RideShare (carpooling) becomes Sun RideShare.
+Along with this name change comes a new logo and color scheme, replacing the old red, yellow, and white with a blue, yellow, silver, and white livery.
+The new livery was introduced into service on February 16, 2009, with the addition of 47 new Sun Tran buses and 42 Sun Van (formerly Van Tran) paratransit vehicles to the fleet.

+Sun Connect service started on May 4, 2009, under the name Sun Shuttle, with routes that serve the communities of Casas Adobes, Tucson Estates, Ajo, Oro Valley, Rita Ranch, Marana, Avra Valley, Tohono O'odham Nation, Green Valley, and Sahuarita.These transit services are operated by the Regional Transportation Authority of Pima County (RTA).

 In 2010, Sun Tran received shipment of its first bus using hybrid technology and two years later Sun Tran's Northwest Bus Facility located at 3920 N. Sun Tran Blvd was completed.

-Awards

-Sun Tran won the America's Best Transit System award for 1988 and 2005 from the American Public Transportation Association in the category of 4 to 30 million annual passenger trips.
-Also, Sun Tran was awarded as the Arizona's Best Transit System for 2004 and 2012.
+In summer of 2023, Sun Tran released their Comprehensive Operational Analysis, a pseudo bus network redesign that would increase frequency, realigning and extending routes and improving access and quality of service.

+Services

+Sun Tran

+Sun Tran operates 29 regular fixed bus routes.
+Most routes provide service from 6 am to 11 pm.
+A few routes provide service until midnight.
+Sun Tran does not provide overnight service.

+Current routes

+Sun Express

+Sun Trans operates 12 Sun Express routes, which offer limited-stop service on weekdays during peak commute hours.